zikula/core/src/docs/Core-2.0/Routes.md

 there are restrictions on this value; you cannot select a value that is the same as any subdirectory within your Zikula installation.
 So, at least the following names are not allowed: `app`, `config`, `docs`, `images`, `javascript`, `lib`, `modules`, `plugins`, `style`, `system`, `themes`, `userdata`, `vendor`, `web`.

-The remaining part of the route (`/admin/config`) is configurable from within the Routes module.
-From here, the route can be deleted, copied and reused or new routes can be manually created.
-Beware however routes must be unique!
-Currently, as of Core 1.4.0, these routes are not checked for conflicts with existing routes and therefore it is possible to corrupt your route table rendering your site inoperable.
-Proceed with caution and use at your own risk!